What is ELD? ELD Device?

 The federal authority target driver fatigue by limiting the number of hours drivers are forced to work.
 Reducing the number of hours drivers spend on the road will make the roads safer for everyone.

 Trucking companies use the data to fine drivers that are driving over speed limit or commit other moving violations without getting pulled over by law enforcement.

-The ELD device records drivers commiting traffic violations.
+The ELD device records drivers committing traffic violations.
 Unnecessary risks, such as, driving over the speed limit eliminated by reviewing ELD device’s data.

 Transportation companies may measure the performance of the engine.
-Engine performance evaluated by analyzing RPM, fuel consumption , torque and speed.
+Engine performance evaluated by analysing RPM, fuel consumption , torque and speed.